South African Institute of Race Relations

-Established in 1929, the South African Institute of Race Relations (SAIRR) is a research and policy organisation in South Africa.
-The institute is "one of the oldest liberal institutions in the country".
+The South African Institute of Race Relations (IRR) is a research and policy organisation in South Africa.
+The IRR was founded in 1929 to improve and report upon race relations in South Africa between the politically dominant white group and the black, coloured, and Indian populations, making the Institute "one of the oldest liberal institutions in the country".

-The institute investigates socioeconomic conditions in South Africa, and aims to address issues such as poverty and inequality, and to promote economic growth through promoting a system of limited government, a market economy, private enterprise, freedom of speech, individual liberty, property rights, and the rule of law.
-The SAIRR tracks trends in every area of South Africa's development, ranging from business and the economy to crime, living conditions, and politics.
+The Institute investigates socioeconomic conditions in South Africa, and aims to address issues such as poverty and inequality, and to promote economic growth through promoting a system of limited government, a market economy, private enterprise, freedom of speech, individual liberty, property rights, and the rule of law.
+The IRR tracks trends in every area of South Africa's development, ranging from business and the economy to crime, living conditions, and politics.